benjamin-heasly/openhds-rest/src/main/resources/documentation/domain-model-overview.md

 ___
 ####SocialGroup
-(child of AuditableExtIdEntity)
+(child of `AuditableExtIdEntity`)
 #####What is it?
-A SocialGroup is any cultural or societal group or collective that Individuals are a member of, e.g. a church group, a household/family, a bowling team.
+A `SocialGroup` is any cultural or societal group or collective that `Individual`s are a member of, e.g. a church group, a household/family, a bowling team.
 ######Dependencies
 + FieldWorker